manuel-uberti/manuel-uberti.github.io/_posts/2017-09-17-syntactic-close.md

 `smartparens-strict-mode` to keep my s-expressions balanced even when I happen to use `delete-char` or `kill-word` dangerously near a closing parenthesis.

-However, out of habit I often use <kbd>C-k</kbd> to kill a line, which in my configuration is set up as Artur Malabarba explained in his [Kill Entire Line with Prefix Argument](http://endlessparentheses.com/kill-entire-line-with-prefix-argument.html).
+I have `sp-kill-sexp` bound to <kbd>C-M-k</kbd>, however out of habit I often use <kbd>C-k</kbd> to kill a line, which in my configuration is set up as Artur Malabarba explained in his [Kill Entire Line with Prefix Argument](http://endlessparentheses.com/kill-entire-line-with-prefix-argument.html).
 Doing that in the middle of a s-expression creates unnerving chaos.